nwtgck/rich-piping-server/README.md

 ### OpenID Connect

-This is an experimental feature and it may have breaking changes.
+This is an experimental feature and it may have **breaking changes without config version update**.

 ```yaml
 version: '1'